A direct method to find Stokes multipliers in closed form for P1 and more general integrable systems: Main results in sectors of analyticity

 As mentioned, the general solution of P$_1$ has poles in any sector in $\CC$, and any solution has at least a sector of width $2\pi/5$ with singularities.
 In particular, any truncated solution $h$ as in Theorem\,\ref{P1p} has poles outside the sector $-\pi/2\leq{\rm arg }\,x\leq \pi/2$ and $h_t$ has poles outside the sector $-\pi/2\leq {\rm arg }\,x\leq 3\pi/2$, in particular $h_t$ has poles for $x$ in the sector

-In this section we give the heuristics of the approach in the present paper to studying solutions in sectors with poles; rigorous proofs are given in \S\ref{xjc}.
+The heuristics of the approach in the present paper are given in detail in \cite{cch}, see esp. \S 3.2.
 As it is often the case, rigorous arguments are more involved and sometimes depart from the heuristic ideas.
-It is natural to describe the intuition first.

-Our method of analysis resembles an adiabatic invariants one.
-Note that for large $x$ \eqref{eq:eqp} is close to the autonomous Hamiltonian system
+These are given in \S\ref{xjc}.
+With $u:=h$, and equation (\ref{eq:eqp}) can be rewritten as a system